runeharlyk/SpotMicroESP32-Leika/docs/motion_system.md

 # 🏁 Motion state controller

-The motion controller is a finite state machine with state allowing for static and dynamic posing, 8-phase crawl and bezier bases trot gait, and choreographed animation.
+The motion controller is a finite state machine that allows for static and dynamic posing, 8-phase crawl, bezier-based trot gait, and choreographed animation.

 ## Controller Input Mapping

-The controller input is interpret different between the modes.
-For the walking it it looks like this:
+The controller input is interpreted differently between the modes.
+For walking, it looks like this:

 | Controller Input | Mapped to Gait Step | Range   |
 | ---------------- | ------------------- | ------- |